baen2810/TwitterSentimentOnPi/README.md

 An (almost) complete pipeline of machine-learning preprocessing and  to analyze sentiments on twitter data pulled continually using a Raspberry Pi.

+The general idea is:
+* Collect live data using a Raspberry Pi via Tweepy Twitter API
+* Cache data on Pi
+* Transfer data to analytics machine
+* Process data on on analytics machine using a pipeline of several preprocessing and analytics jobs written in Python

 Documentation
 -------------